hms-dbmi/pic-sure/services/pic-sure-auth-microapp/README.md

 This was changed from the much shorter maven based deployment to resolve a certificate issue with grin-docker-dev.
 Once the cert issue is resolved the maven tomcat configs will work again.

-Then open your browser at http://
+Then open your browser at http://<your docker-machine ip>